 HASSRA Annual Conference is held every May and is the main forum where decisions are taken on a range of issues affecting the Association.
 This includes, but is not limited to:

-- election of the Association’s Board of Management, Finance Committee and Awards Committee.
+- election of the Association’s Board of Management, Finance Committee, Programme & Delivery Committee and Awards Committee.

 - consideration of motions to Conference proposed by HASSRA’s Regional Associations, the Chairperson of the Executive Committee or by the National Board of Management.

 - consideration of annual financial statements, budgets and business plans.